unionai/unionai-examples/_blogs/sagemaker-inference/stable_diffusion_on_triton/README.md

 - Instance Type: A10G
 - Tools: ONNX, TensorRT
 - Prerequisite: Ensure `hf_env.tar.gz` is available in the `backend/pipeline` directory.
 It can be generated using the `conda_dependencies.sh` script in a SageMaker TritonServer container.

-Ensure `hf_env.tar.gz` is available in the `backend/pipeline` directory. it can be generated using the `conda_dependencies.sh` script in a sagemaker-tritonserver container.

 ## SageMaker Deployment